Yottaa/e-comet-heroku/addon-doc.md

 Yottaa provides [Java client library](https://github.com/Yottaa/e-comet-java) for making it easy to access Yottaa REST services.

-Here is a Java code snippet that retrieves the last monitor sample from your Yottaa account.
+Here is a Java code snippet that retrieves metrics of the last monitoring sample from your Yottaa account.

 ```java
 ....